ahmadmssm/iOS_Bootstrap/README.md

 52. Side menu out of the box.
 53. Event bus helper class.
 54. Added Skeleton helper class to add skeleton effect to UIViews, table and collection views.
+55. Added dropdown banner component.
-55. How to use, examples and documentation + references.
+56. How to use, examples and documentation + references.

 ## Upcoming features